chikit2077/My-CV/_pages/cv.md

 Skills
 ======
-* Data Mining
+* Data Analysis & Mining: Expertise in extracting insights from large biomedical datasets using advanced analytical tools and methodologies.
-* Natural Language Processing
+* Natural Language Processing (NLP): Proficient in developing and implementing NLP models for biological and general-purpose applications.
-* Server Maintenance
+* High-Performance Computing (HPC): Hands-on experience in maintaining and optimizing HPC systems for large-scale computational tasks.
-* Programming Languages: Python, R, Java, Shell
+* Programming: Skilled in Python, R, Java, and Shell scripting for software development and automation.
-* Web Application Development: Vue, Spring, PHP, SQL
+* Web Development: Proficient in creating scalable web applications using Vue.js, Spring Framework, PHP, and SQL databases.

 Languages
 ======
-* English: Fluent (Third Prize of NECCS)
+* English: Fluent (Awarded Third Prize in the National English Competition for College Students)
-* Chinese (Mandarin & Cantonese): Native
+* Chinese: Native speaker (Mandarin and Cantonese)
-* Japanese: Beginner
+* Japanese: Beginner level (Actively learning)

 Awards
 ======